nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-hibernate.md

 ---
 {% include toc title="Index" %}

+# Important Annotations

+- @Entity : The class name gets Set as the table name in DB
+- @Table(name = "MyName") - Customized name.
+If not given the table name will be the name of the class

+- Renaming Annotations
+...- @Column(name="User_Id") - resets the name of the column to User_Id in the Database

+- @Embeddable - the class that is needeed (sub)
+- @Embedded - the class where enbaddable is to be used

 # One To Many
 A one-to-many association links two tables based on a Foreign Key column so that the child table record references the Primary Key of the parent table row.